RetroPie/RetroPie-Docs/docs/Game-Boy.md

 ### Using _lr-tgbdual_

 To play two-player link cable games with _lr-tgbdual_, turn on the **Link cable emulation** option from the [Core Options](RetroArch-Core-Options#setting-core-options) and restart the game.
 Two synced game screens will be displayed side-by-side by default.
 Player one is able to control the left screen, while player two controls the right, but the screens can be switched using the **Screen layout** [core option](RetroArch-Core-Options#setting-core-options).

 The above configuration will enable playing the same game using link cable emulation, but if two different games need to be linked, the process is a bit more involved and it involves setting up the games through the *Subsystems* RetroArch menu.
 Here's a rundown of the steps needed:

 * Start a Gameboy game using _lr-tgbdual_ (doesn't have to be one of the games linked).
-Make sure the **Link cable emulation** [core option](RetroArch-Core-Options#setting-core-options) is enabled and the ROM files for the games to be linked are **not** zipped.
+Make sure the **Link cable emulation** [core option](RetroArch-Core-Options#setting-core-options) is enabled and the ROM files for the games to be linked are **not** zipped
 * Open the RetroArch menu and then press _back_ (mapped to the **B** button) to access the main menu
 * Open the _Subsystems_ menu and then choose _Load 2 Player Game Boy Link *_.
 A file browser menu will open to choose the 1st game ROM file
 * Open again the _Susystems_ menu and choose _Load 2 Player Game Boy Link *_.
 A file browser menu will open to choose the 2nd game ROM file
 * Open a 3rd time the _Subsystems_ menu and choose the _Start 2 Player Game Boy Link *_ option.
 This will start restart the core with the 2 ROM files loaded side-by-side with link cable emulation enabled

 ### Using _lr-gambatte_
 To play two-player link cable games with lr-gambatte, two RetroPie systems in the same network are needed.
 Change the following **Core Options** to the values below (see [Setting Core Options](RetroArch-Core-Options#setting-core-options)):

 System 1 (Server, e.g. 192.168.0.1):

 | Core Option | Value |
 | :---: | :---: |
 | gambatte_gb_link_mode | Network Server |
 | gambatte_gb_link_network_port | 56400 |

 System 2 (Client):

 | Core Option | Value |
 | :---: | :---: |
 | gambatte_gb_link_mode | Network Client |